apostrophecms/apostrophe-astro/README.md

 npm i @michelin-cxf/astro-apostrophe-integration
 ```

+### Security

+You must set the `APOS_EXTERNAL_FRONT_KEY` environment variable to a secret
+value and set the same variable when starting up your Apostrophe application.

 ### Configuration

 As an Astro integration, you will need to add it to your `astro.config.mjs` file:

 ```js